What’s the Average Personal Injury Settlement Amount in South Carolina?

 You should add up the amount of money lost.
 Get your pay stubs, proof of self-employment income, medical bills, and receipts.
 Typically, you can receive 100% of these economic losses.

-How Much Have Your Injuries Disrupted Your Life?
+Have the Injuries Significantly Impacted Your Life?

 Victims can also receive compensation for pain and suffering in a personal injury settlement.
 This is a term that generally describes the reduction in the quality of life because of your physical injuries.